-The Library contributes to the Illinois Municipal Retirement Fund (IMRF), a defined benefit agent multiple-employer public employee retirement system.
+The Library contributes to the Illinois Municipal Retirement Fund (IMRF), a defined benefit agent multiple-employer public employee retirement system that acts as a common investment and administrative agent for local governments and school districts in Illinois.
 IMRF issues a publicly available financial report that includes financial statements and required supplementary information for the plan as a whole, but not by individual employer.
 That report may be obtained online at www.imrf.org.
 The benefits, benefit levels, employee contributions, and employer contributions are governed by Illinois Compiled Statutes (ILCS) and can only be amended by the Illinois General Assembly.

-Plan Description
+Plan Descriptions

 Plan Administration.
-All employees hired in positions that meet or exceed the prescribed annual hourly standard must be enrolled in IMRF as participating members.
+All hired in positions that meet or exceed the prescribed annual hourly standard must be enrolled in IMRF as participating members.
 The plan is accounted for on the economic resources measurement focus and the accrual basis of accounting.
 Employer and employee contributions are recognized when earned in the year that the contributions are required, benefits and refunds are recognized as an expense and liability when due and payable.